Stock market today: Wall Street drifts near records as bond yields recover some of last week's loss

 This upcoming week has few top-tier economic reports for the United States, outside of Tuesday’s update on how much customers are spending at U.S. retailers and Friday’s preliminary look at the state of U.S. business activity.
 Markets will also be closed Wednesday for the Juneteenth holiday.

-The Fed is trying to hold rates high for long enough to slow the economy and snuff out high inflation, but it wants to cut rates in time so that the slowdown stops before cratering into a painful recession.
+The Fed is trying to hold rates high for long enough to slow the economy and snuff out high inflation, but it wants to cut rates and reverse the momentum in time so the slowdown doesn't turn into a painful recession.

 High interest rates hurt all kinds of investments, and they tend to hit some areas particularly hard.
 Real-estate stocks, for example, can struggle when high rates make conditions tougher for the industry and draw income-seeking investors away from them and toward bonds.